You will be given two 90 mg tablets to take as your first dose. After this, take one 90 mg tablet twice a day, preferably in the morning and evening.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Brilique® 90 mg film-coated tablets; AstraZeneca UK Limited, The electronic Medicines Compendium.
-Dated Februaury 2016.
+Manufacturer's PIL, Brilique® 90 mg film-coated tablets; AstraZeneca UK Limited, The electronic Medicines Compendium.
+Dated August 2022.